openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Grant role to user on domain: `PUT /domains/{domain_id}/users/{user_id}/roles/{role_id}`

+parameter_string: recursive (default false)

+Setting recursive to true will cause the role grant to be applied to all projects contained in the specified domain.

 Response:

     Status: 204 No Content

 #### Grant role to group on domain: `PUT /domains/{domain_id}/groups/{group_id}/roles/{role_id}`

+parameter_string: recursive (default false)

+Setting recursive to true will cause the role grant to be applied to all projects contained in the specified domain.

 Response: